zaanstad/ZaanAtlas/README.md

 These instructions describe how to deploy the [ZaanAtlas](https://geo.zaanstad.nl/zaanatlas) assuming you have a copy of the application source code from GitHub.

+## Preparation

-## Getting a copy of the application
+### Get a copy of the application

 To get a copy of the application source code, use git:

     git clone git@github.com:zaanstad/ZaanAtlas.git

-## Dependencies
+### Download dependencies

 The ZaanAtlas repository contains what you need to run the application as a servlet with an integrated persistence layer.
-Due to its age, the application only runs under Java 5.
+Due to its age, the application only runs under Java 1.5.

+On *nix operating systems:

+    cd /tmp
+    chmod +x jdk-1_5_0_22-linux-amd64.bin
+    ./jdk-1_5_0_22-linux-amd64.bin
+    sudo mv jdk1.5.0_22 /opt/

+    export JDK_INSTALL=/opt/jdk1.5.0_22
+    sudo update-alternatives --install /usr/bin/jar jar $JDK_INSTALL/bin/jar 1
+    sudo update-alternatives --install /usr/bin/java java $JDK_INSTALL/bin/java 1
+    sudo update-alternatives --install /usr/bin/javac javac $JDK_INSTALL/bin/javac 1
+    sudo update-alternatives --set jar $JDK_INSTALL/bin/jar
+    sudo update-alternatives --set java $JDK_INSTALL/bin/java
+    sudo update-alternatives --set javac $JDK_INSTALL/bin/javac
+    sudo update-alternatives --config java

+Then select Java 1.5 as the version to use.

 To assemble the servlet or run in development mode, you need [Ant](http://ant.apache.org/).
+Due to the ZaanAtlas being tied to Java 1.5, remove any current Ant installations and downgrade to Ant version 1.9.x.

+On *nux operating systems:

     sudo apt remove ant
     cd /tmp